When is a boulder not ok?

 According to Andre, the rocks were supposed to reflect the gravestones in the neighboring cemetery, and the geological roots of what lay on the land prior to the settling of the city in 1635.
 Carl Andre and his sculpture have long been controversial.
 It is important to mention his relationship with Ana Mendieta, a Cuban-American artist who was a maker of brave and fascinating performative, sculptural, and land-based projects in the 1970 and early 80s.
 Andre has enjoyed a long and ever-respected career in the arts despite a considerable amount of evidence pointing to the fact that he killed Mendieta, his then wife, in 1985.
 When police officers questioned him in his home upon the discovery of her death, Andre supposedly used images and publicity about stone field sculpture to defend his moral credibility and demonstrate his societal importance.

-Despite his success in the art market and following in the art world where he is recognized for his contributions to the legacy of Minimalism, many in Hartford were then and remain now underwhelmed by his public project.
+Despite his success in the market and his following in the art world where he is recognized for his contributions to the legacy of Minimalism, many in Hartford were then and remain now underwhelmed by his public project.
 Some thought that it wasn’t enough or that it wasn’t finished, that Andre must be returning to sculpt or add to the boulders, as if they were only pedestals for forthcoming works, but, there was nothing to add.
 Andre’s rocks were just rocks.
 The public’s main generalized criticism of his work was that it was too expensive.
 It also was challenging in that it didn’t have the symbolic content that many viewers expected from something called Art.

 Unlike Andre’s public sculpture, Portland’s stone fields do work symbolically as well as stand as literal barriers to the people who might use the space to improvise a meal or a houseless life.
 They collapse the real and the represented into one city-sanctioned NO. Regardless of their success or failure as art, given their spacious arrangement and location, Andre’s boulders actually offer a little bit of YES space.
 (Space for conviviality, for sitting, for ambling or gathering.)